EDCD/EDMarketConnector/README.md

 Frontier's authentication website sometimes gets overloaded and displays this error.
 Please try again later.

 ### Error: User not found
+Your Steam account may not be linked to your Frontier account (you can check whether you have any external accounts linked on the [Frontier store](https://www.frontierstore.net/frontier_partnerkeys/)).

 Please enter your Frontier credentials into the authentication website, not your Steam credentials.

 ### Doesn't auto-update and/or persistently gives “Server is lagging” error